anammagalhaes/english_accent_detection/README.txt

 This application detects the **English accent** used in a video (e.g., American, British, etc.), using a Gradio interface.

+You will find the aplication ready for using here: https://huggingface.co/spaces/ANAMARIAMAGALHAES/detection_accent

 ## Features

 - Accepts video input in 3 ways: